MapsPeople/docs/src/content/map/simple-map-app.md

 This app will provide an example of how to use the MapsPeople SDK in SwiftUI.

-First, you need to download or clone the pre-made feature from GitHub, found [here](*INSERT IOS REPO LINK HERE*).
+First, you need to download or clone the pre-made project from GitHub, found [here](*INSERT IOS REPO LINK HERE*).

 > NOTE: This Fragment was designed to be displayed in Portrait Mode.
 While it will work in Landscape Mode, some UI elements may look distorted or out-of-place.